-A colourful fragrant table is a beautiful sight to welcome guests!
+A colourful fragrant festive table is a beautiful sight to welcome guests!
 But as always, I’m all about minimal effort, zero stress and maximum reward and relaxation.
-So I love to dress my table with edibles, that way your decorations look gorgeous but you get to eat them too.
+So I love to put together edible Christmas decorations for your table that look gorgeous but you get to eat them too.
 You’ll save money and have no waste.
 WIN WIN.

-My Top 8 Edible Decorations (and what to do with them)
+My Top 8 Edible Christmas Table Decorations (and what to do with them)

 1. Grapes.
 I love the deep purple and black grapes.
 Create a big luxury mound of them.
 Guests will pick at them all day especially when the cheese comes out.
 They’re lovely and refreshing frozen too.
 Or chop them into fruity salads or roast them with goats cheese and squash.